genexuslabs/category-pattern/README.md

 # GeneXus Category Pattern
-⚠️ This repo is not longer under development.
+⚠️ This repo is no longer under development.

 Here you can find the source of the Category pattern, a GeneXus pattern that was part of it until first upgrades of its version 17.